idan10000/google-workshop/README.md

 ### Front-End

-We used React Native for the front-end and tried to follow the Material Design patterns with the design and icons.
+We used React Native for the front-end and tried to follow the Material Design patterns with the design and icons, by, among other things, using React Native Paper library.

 ### Back-End